ankitapal189/data-512-final-gender-gap-analysis/README.md

 Gender Gap is a topic that has been debated for several years.
 It is potentially very interesting to study the growth or reduction of gender gap over the years.
 The best way to quantify this is by exploring various areas like health, education, economy and politics.
 It would also be interesting to see if the world average of these parameters follows the same trends as that of US.
 This will be useful from a human-centered perspective because gender bias has been prevalent in our society since ages.
 This has given males an advantage over females over the years.
 But, as women are advancing in various fields, we see the gap diminishing.
 This project quantifies this decrease/increase in gap and the areas we need to concentrate on to remove this gap.
 I have identified 6 indicators related to the 4 major areas mentioned in the report for my analysis.

-I found that All the 4 areas - Economic participation and opportunity, Educational attainment, Health and survival, Political empowerment have shown a reduction in gender gap at World level.
+I found that all the 4 areas - Economic participation and opportunity, Educational attainment, Health and survival, Political empowerment have shown a reduction in gender gap at World level.
 At US level Economic participation and opportunity shows an increase in gender gap whereas other areas show a decrease in Gender Gap.
 At the world level, all the indicators have a linear correlation with each other with the exception of Participation Gap which shows parabola-like relationship with all others.

 These results help us identify the areas we need to work on to reduce gender gap at the World as well as US level.
 Also it discovers relationships between indicatiors

 ## Data selected for analysis:

 I used the World Development Indicators(WDI) dataset.
 I used this dataset because it has a wide variety of indicators that I can be compared, to access the stage of males vs females.
 I easily applied filters and changed the country that I am interested in.